Four Quartets: Time

 Throughout the poems, the end becomes the beginning and things constantly repeat.
 This use of circular time is similar to the way Dante uses time in his Divine Comedy – Little Gidding ends with a rose garden image that is the same as the garden beginning Burnt Norton.
 The repetition of time affects memory and how one can travel through their own past to find permanency and the divine.
-Memory within the poem is similar to how St. Augustine discussed it, in that memory allows one to understand words and life.
+Memory within the poem is similar to how Augustine of Hippo discussed it, in that memory allows one to understand words and life.
 The only way to discover eternity is through memory, understanding the past, and transcending beyond time.
 Likewise, in the Augustinian view that Eliot shares, timeless words are connected to Christ as the Logos and how Christ calls upon mankind to join him in salvation.

 Music

 The title Four Quartets connects to music, which appears also in Eliot's poems "Preludes", "Rhapsody on a Windy Night", and "A Song for Simeon" along with a 1942 lecture called "The Music of Poetry".
 Some critics have suggested that there were various classical works that Eliot focused on while writing the pieces.
 In particular, within literary criticism there is an emphasis on Beethoven serving as a model.
 Some have disputed this claim.
-However, Lyndall Gordon's biography of T.S.
-Eliot establishes that Eliot had Beethoven in mind while writing them.
+However, Lyndall Gordon's biography of T. S. Eliot establishes that Eliot had Beethoven in mind while writing them.
 The purpose of the quartet was to have multiple themes that intertwined with each other.
 Each section, as in the musical image, would be distinct even though they share the same performance.
 East Coker and The Dry Salvages are written in such a way as to make the poems continuous and create a "double-quartet".

 Eliot focused on sounds or "auditory imagination", as he called it.
 He doesn't always keep to this device, especially when he is more concerned with thematic development.
 He did fix many of these passages in revision.